-My work engages in a Kantian quest to capture the experience of the sublime through the limited means of human consciousness.
+My work engages in a Kantian quest to capture the experience of the sublime through the limited means of human consciousness especially within the contexts of the multi-faceted contemporary technological society.
 It is a question that transcends cultural boundaries and one that opens onto fundamental inquiries into the nature of human existence: who are we and what is our significance in the material cosmos?